 This story repeats across thousands of organizations every month.
 Marketing managers who build lead capture and nurture systems.
 Operations analysts who build inventory tracking with automated reorder notifications.
 HR teams who build onboarding workflows without involving a single developer.
 The tools for building functional software systems without programming have matured to the point where a significant fraction of what organizations need from software can be built by motivated non-developers, often faster and cheaper than commissioning custom development.

 This guide is for the non-developer who is ready to build.
-It covers the toolset available in 2026, the architectural thinking needed to design systems that actually work, the specific patterns for common system types, and the honest limitations that determine when no-code stops being the right answer.
+It covers the no-code toolset available in 2026, the architectural thinking needed to design systems that actually work, the specific patterns for common system types, and the honest limitations that determine when no-code stops being the right answer.

 The No-Code/Low-Code Toolset